IBM/ibmi-oss-docs/java/wildfly/DEPLOYMENT.md

 cd $WILDFLY/bin
 ```

-- Run the `scinit` command.
-For instance:
+- Run the `scinit` command to create a service definition for the `standalone.sh` command.
+Proceed to answer
+the questions as in the following screenshot:
 ```bash
 scinit standalone.sh
 ```